mark-watson/javascript_intelligent_systems/README.md

-#Code examples for Building Intelligent Systes in JavaScript
+# Code examples for the book "Building Intelligent Systems in JavaScript"